Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Application: Optimizing Quarantine Use

 As noted in Section \ref{subsec:empc}, our control scheme assumes the existence of an auxiliary control law which always satisfies the required expectation decay constraint.
 While specifying an all-purpose auxiliary control law is outside of the scope of this paper, we demonstrate here how to construct one for the quarantining problem, with the hope that it will provide insight on how to do so in other application areas.

 The policy we design for the quarantine problem, which we refer to as the total quarantine policy, removes nodes which are either exposed to or infected by the disease at each time that the state of the process is observed.
-Intuitively, this is a mathematical model for what is implemented in the event of serious disease outbreak (e.g., the response to the Ebola epidemic of 2014 \cite{Drazen2014}).
-This procedure is guaranteed mathematically to eliminate the contagion from the network exponentially quickly, provided the control horizon is sufficiently long, as we show in the following result.
+Intuitively, this is a mathematical model for what is implemented in the event of a serious disease outbreak (e.g., the response to the Ebola epidemic of 2014 \cite{Drazen2014}).
+This procedure is guaranteed mathematically to eliminate the contagion from the network exponentially quickly provided the control horizon is sufficiently long, as we show in the following result. \begin{theorem}[Convergence of Total Quarantine Policy] Suppose $\eta_i$ and $\delta_i$ are distinct for all $i \in \Nodes,$ choose $r < \min\{\eta_i, \delta_i\}$ for all $i,$ and $\delt$ to satisfy